xroguel1ke/jellyfin_ratings/README.md

     Wikipedia Link: Click on the Master Rating (⭐ icon) to open a new tab searching for the movie/show on Wikipedia (English).
 It uses a smart redirect to find the correct article automatically.

-🛠️ Development

-If you want to fork or contribute to this script:

-    Development Mode: In the injector code, set isDevelopment: true.

-        This forces the script to load from raw.githubusercontent.com with a timestamp cache-buster.

-        Benefit: You see your commits immediately after pushing.

-    Production Mode: Set isDevelopment: false.

-        This uses jsDelivr for content delivery.

-        Benefit: Faster loading times, correct MIME types, and caching for end-users.

 🤝 Acknowledgments